action-ai-institute/MABEL-dataset/README.md

 <br><br>
-### The following features indicate TRUE if the the respective element was returned from additional yara scans of the analyzed binary:
+### The following features included in MABEL indicate TRUE if the the respective element was returned from additional yara scans of the analyzed binary:

 | Feature   | Description | Example Data |
 | --------  | ----------- | ------------ |